Truss: Design of members

 The members under compression also have to be designed to be safe against buckling.

 The weight of a truss member depends directly on its cross section—that weight partially determines how strong the other members of the truss need to be.
 Giving one member a larger cross section than on a previous iteration requires giving other members a larger cross section as well, to hold the greater weight of the first member—one needs to go through another iteration to find exactly how much greater the other members need to be.
 Sometimes the designer goes through several iterations of the design process to converge on the "right" cross section for each member.
-On the other hand, reducing the size of one member from the previous iteration merely makes the other members have a larger (and more expensive) safety factor than is technically necessary, but doesn't require another iteration to find a buildable truss.
+On the other hand, reducing the size of one member from the previous iteration merely makes the other members have a larger (and more expensive) safety factor than is technically necessary, but does not require another iteration to find a buildable truss.

 The effect of the weight of the individual truss members in a large truss, such as a bridge, is usually insignificant compared to the force of the external loads.

 Design of joints

 After determining the minimum cross section of the members, the last step in the design of a truss would be detailing of the bolted joints, e.g., involving shear stress of the bolt connections used in the joints.
-Based on the needs of the project, truss internal connections (joints) can be designed as rigid, semi rigid, or hinged.
-Rigid connections can allow transfer of bending moments leading to development of secondary bending moments in the members.
+Based on the needs of the project, truss internal connections (joints) can be designed as rigid, semi-rigid, or hinged.
+Rigid connections can allow transfer of bending moments, leading to development of secondary bending moments in the members.

 Applications

-Post frame structures
+Post-frame structures

 Component connections are critical to the structural integrity of a framing system.
 In buildings with large, clearspan wood trusses, the most critical connections are those between the truss and its supports.
 In addition to gravity-induced forces (a.k.a. bearing loads), these connections must resist shear forces acting perpendicular to the plane of the truss and uplift forces due to wind.
 Depending upon overall building design, the connections may also be required to transfer bending moment.

 Wood posts enable the fabrication of strong, direct, yet inexpensive connections between large trusses and walls.
 Exact details for post-to-truss connections vary from designer to designer, and may be influenced by post type.
-Solid-sawn timber and glulam posts are generally notched to form a truss bearing surface.
+Solid-sawn timber and glulam posts are generally notched to form a truss-bearing surface.
 The truss is rested on the notches and bolted into place.
-A special plate/bracket may be added to increase connection load transfer capabilities.
+A special plate/bracket may be added to increase connection load-transfer capabilities.
 With mechanically-laminated posts, the truss may rest on a shortened outer-ply or on a shortened inner-ply.
 The later scenario places the bolts in double shear and is a very effective connection.